Pennsylvania Railroad class E6: Lindbergh run

-Celebrated pioneer aviator Charles Lindbergh returned to the United States on June 11, 1927, after his successful solo transatlantic flight from New York City to Paris; he was greeted by President Calvin Coolidge at Washington, DC and awarded the Distinguished Flying Cross.
+Pioneering aviator Charles Lindbergh returned to the United States on June 11, 1927, after his successful solo transatlantic flight from New York City to Paris; he was greeted by President Calvin Coolidge at Washington, D.C. and awarded the Distinguished Flying Cross.
 There was intense competition between several newsreel companies to be the first to get footage of the ceremony back to New York to show in the Broadway theaters.
 Several companies chartered aircraft, but the International News Reel Corporation instead chartered a special train from the Pennsylvania Railroad, repeating what it had done for President Coolidge's inauguration.

 A plane could get from Washington to New York faster than a train, but the train could carry a darkroom to develop the film en route, making the train competitive.
-PRR management seized the opportunity to make headlines and set everything up for a record run.
+PRR management seized the opportunity for publicity and set up for a record run.
 Other trains would be moved out of the way of the Lindbergh newsreel special.

 E6s Atlantic #460 was selected, being recently overhauled but having had time to "run in" after the work; B60B baggage car #7874 was equipped as a darkroom and P70 coach #3301 would carry PRR and newsreel company officials.
 The crew were cleared to run as fast as they considered safe; the tender would not need refueling during the run and the water scoop would pick up water from track pans without stopping.
 However, the scoop was damaged during the first pickup attempt due to the speed at which the train had been traveling.
 An unscheduled three-minute stop near Wilmington was needed to repair it and fill up from a standpipe.

 The train made it to the electric changeover at Manhattan Transfer with an average speed of 74 mph, a record never beaten by steam on that journey, with a reported maximum speed of 115 mph, but there is no evidence to support the claim.
 The newsreels brought by train reached the cinema screens over an hour before the ones flown due to the delay to process the latter.
 The Pennsylvania Railroad used this victory extensively in publicity in the following years.

 Due to its historical importance, the "Lindbergh Engine" #460, was selected for preservation as a static exhibit. #460 was added to the National Register of Historic Places in 1979 as Passenger Locomotive No. 460.
 It was retired from service in 1955.